kazuhitoyokoi/nr-handson-techxchange2025/chatapp.md

 ![](images/httprequest.png)

-The node property settings of the debug node is default.
-After clicking the deploy button, you can access the Ollama server by clicking the left button of the inject node.
+The debug node's node property settings are default.
+After clicking the deploy button, you can access the Ollama server by clicking the inject node's left button.

 ![](images/whatisibm.png)

-To check the answer from Ollama server, expand the recieved message on the debug tab.
+To check the response from the Ollama server, expand the received message in the debug tab.
 You will se the answer in the JSON path of `payload.choices[0].message.content`.

-## Creating Simple Chat UI
+## Creating a Simple Chat UI
-Node-RED dashboard supports Vuetify UI in the template node.
-In this matrial, we use the timeline UI provided by Vuetify to show Chat UI.
+Node-RED dashboard supports the Vuetify UI in the template node.
+In this material, we use the timeline UI provided by Vuetify to show Chat UI.
-To create simple Chat UI, place the text input node, function node and green template node in Dashboardd 2.0 with wires as follows.
+To create a simple chat UI, place a text input node, a function node and a green template node in Dashboardd 2.0 category, connecting them with wires as shown below.

 ![](images/flow4simplechatui.png)

-On the property UI of the text input node, "Focus leave" checkbox should be turned off because Chat UI unintentionally sends to the request answer from Ollama server when switching the browser pages between dashboard UI page and Node-RED flow editor page.
+In the property UI of the text input node, the "Focus leave" checkbox should be unchecked because the chat UI unintentionally sends to a request to the Ollama server for an answer when switching between the dashboard UI page andthe  Node-RED flow editor page.

 ![](images/focusleave.png)

-Only name of the function node was changed to "user comment" to distinguish with other function node created later.
+The function node name was changed to "user comment" to distinguish it from other function nodes created later.
 In the function node, paste the following code.

 ```
 var tmp = flow.get('data') || [];